 Local tea stalls and small eateries often operate nearby, offering warm drinks and snacks, making it a comfortable stop even in cold weather.
 The site is easily accessible compared to many high-altitude spots, so it’s popular for short excursions from Gulmarg, especially for visitors who want to experience Kashmir’s winter scenery without a long trek.

-Critical Travel Tip: Book Gondola tickets online in advance.
+Travel Tip: Book Gondola tickets online in advance.
 Offline tickets are rare during peak season.
 Note: You must book Phase 1 tickets first; the system will often require your Phase 1 Transaction ID to allow you to book Phase 2.

 3. Pahalgam – The Valley of Shepherds